krakend/krakend-documentation/configuration/flexible-config.md

 ## Testing the configuration
-As the configuration is now composed of several pieces, it's easy to do a mistake in some point.
+As the configuration is now composed of several pieces, it's easy to make a mistake at some point.
 Test the syntax of all the files is good with the `krakend check` command and pay attention to the output to verify there aren't any errors.

 You might also want to use the flag `FC_OUT` to write the content of the final file in a known path, so you can check its contents: